MarionMoussay/binder_test/chapters/chapter2.md

 <codeblock id="27_01">
 </codeblock>

 Based on this output, it can be seen that the supplementary categorical variables are the first two variables, and the supplementary continuous variables are the two last variables.
-Through the quanti.sup and quali.sup arguments of the PCA function, we specify the appropriate role of each variable in the analysis.
+Through the `quanti.sup` and `quali.sup` arguments of the PCA function, we specify the appropriate role of each variable in the analysis.

 <codeblock id="28_01">
 </codeblock>

-Besides the features previously shown, the plot.PCA function also allows representing, in a convenient way, the supplementary variables through its col.quali, col.quanti, habillage, and col.hab arguments.
+Besides the features previously shown, the plot.PCA function also allows representing, in a convenient way, the supplementary variables through its `col.quali`, `col.quanti`, `habillage`, and `col.hab` arguments.
 In PCA, categorical supplementary information is represented on the individuals factor map.
 The representation of these categories is obtained by calculating the center of gravity of the individuals belonging to each category in question.
 This can be illustrated using the following code:

 <codeblock id="29_01">